ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/docs/features/restricted-editing.md

 	.catch( ... );
 ```

 **Note**: Typing and deleting text is always possible in restricted editing regions.
-For more information check {@link module:restricted-editing/restrictededitingmode~RestrictedEditingModeConfig} documentation.
+For more information, check out the {@link module:restricted-editing/restrictededitingmode~RestrictedEditingModeConfig `config.restrictedEditing`} documentation.

 ## Installation